ethereum/remix-ide/docs/run.md

 **geth --http --http.corsdomain="https://remix.ethereum.org" --http.api web3,eth,debug,personal,net --vmdebug --datadir <path/to/local/folder/for/test/chain> --dev console**

-If you are using remix-alpha or a local version of remix - replace the url of the --rpccorsdomain with the url of Remix that you are using.
+If you are using remix-alpha or a local version of remix - replace the url of the --http.corsdomain with the url of Remix that you are using.

 To run Remix Desktop & a local test node, use this Geth command: